OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/hubspot.md

 * To learn in detail about how to configure Target LookUp, refer to **Search in Target Before Sync** section on [Integration Configuration](../integrate/integration-configuration.md) page.

-* Overall, Target LookUp Query is similar to [#criteria-configuration](#criteria-configuration), except that the value part contains a field name with '@' instead of static value.
+* Overall, Target LookUp Query is similar to [Criteria configuration](#criteria-configuration), except that the value part contains a field name with '@' instead of static value.

 **Target LookUp query samples:**